Community Microscope: Plus Kit

 This kit is great for people who want to get started quickly and experiment with the way their microscope is put together.

-- Stage made from laser cut acrylic with various nuts, screws, tape, and bands to build
+- Laser-cut stage with various nuts, screws, and bands to build

-- flip the lens for magnification, or add on a lens of your choice from the upgrade listing below
+- add on a lens of your choice

 So explore, make it your own and consider collaborating with us using the link below to share your feedback.